 CAP-1001 - In 2011, CSMC, in collaboration with JHU, completed the Phase I CADUCEUS trial.
 This study enrolled 25 patients who had suffered a heart attack within a mean of 65 days.
 Seventeen patients received CAP-1001 and eight received standard of care.
 Twelve months after the study had completed, no measurable adverse effects occurred in the 17 patients who were treated with CAP-1001.
 16 of the 17 treated patients showed a mean reduction of approximately 45% in scar mass and an increase in viable heart muscle one-year post heart attack.
 The eight patients in the control group had no significant change in scar size.
-While these data support CAP-1002 development as is currently being conducted through the ongoing Phase II ALLSTAR trial, at present there is no plan to conduct another clinical trial of CAP-1001.

-CSps -CSps are at the pre-clinical stage of development.
+CSps - CSps are at the pre-clinical stage of development.
 At present, there is no plan for a clinical trial of CSps.